zpaolo11x/Arcadeflow/README.md

 Arcadeflow is heavily configurable, please take some time to go through the option and you'll see you can tailor it to most of your needs.

-## What's new in v 14.5 #
+## What's new in v 14.6 #

+- It is now possible to change RA cores from AF UI
-- Added option to show controls overlay only on arcade games
+- Added option to enable RetroArch integration
-- Added two new systems: Sega Pico and Acan
-- In multifilter menu you can skip void entries with "right"
-- Fixed issue with controls overlay
+- Fixed issue with multifilter jumps

 ## Emulator system identifier #